 Either way, the result is that the air conditioner’s evaporator coil does not properly transfer heat, and in effect ‘overcools’ itself.
 The net effect of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
 In short, the A/C transformed into an old-school icebox.

-This can lead to an expensive repair.
-When your air conditioner ices over it can lead to damage to the compressor.
-Replacing your compressor can cost as much as a downpayment on a high efficiency model.
-In fact, many homeowners are forced to decide between installing a new system or repairing the old model.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of getting a less expensive repair.
+This can become a pricey repair.
+When your AC freezes over it can lead to damage to the compressor.
+Replacing your compressor could easily cost as much as a downpayment on a high efficiency model.
+Unfortunately, many homeowners are forced to decide between installing a new system or repairing the damaged one.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.

 Your technician will quickly analyze the problem and how to avoid the issue from happening again.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.

 Student loan debt across the nation has been a growing concern for a very long time.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your educational journey or giving advice to someone who is, it’s...
 Continue reading

 By Brian Sodoma, for Service Experts With autumn coming soon, homeowners will soon be planning for the winter months ahead.
 Cold weather puts even more demand on your heating and cooling system.
 To prepare your furnace for the heavy work it will soon be taking on, regular HVAC maintenance should...
 Continue reading